Historic moment for Pakistani women as LHC declares two-finger virginity test and hymen test ‘unconstitutional’

-A group of women has moved the court, calling for a ban on virginity test.
+A group of women moved the court, calling for a ban on virginity test.

-Pakistani women have moved the court to put a ban on the ‘two-finger virginity test’ that is carried out on rape survivors.
-The petition has been filed by a group of female journalists, activists and academics in the Lahore High Court (LHC).
+Pakistani women moved the court to put a ban on the ‘two-finger virginity test’ that was carried out on rape survivors.
+The petition was filed by a group of female journalists, activists and academics in the Lahore High Court (LHC).

-The petition argues that the test is not reliable and is extremely humiliating for women to endure .
-The ‘two-finger’ test is administered to assess the size of a woman’s vaginal opening.
-It is usually conducted on rape survivors, to ‘check if she was actually raped or was it consensual’.
+The petition argued that the test is not reliable and is extremely humiliating for women to endure .
+The ‘two-finger’ test was administered to assess the size of a woman’s vaginal opening.
+It was usually conducted on rape survivors, to ‘check if she was actually raped or was it consensual’.

-However, despite the ban in many countries, it is widely practiced in Pakistan.
+However, despite the ban in many countries, it used to be widely practiced in Pakistan, until recently.
 It has no medical evidence to back it up and is a shameful invasion of a woman’s private space and bodily integrity.

 If you have never heard about it, here’s all that you need to know about this absurd practice: